Jafner/Jafner.net/homelab/druid/config/gitea/README.md

 2. Delete the `.runner` files for each runner.
 Run `find ~/data/gitea/ -name ".runner" -delete`.
 3. Bring the runners back up.
 Run `docker compose up -d` from the gitea directory.

+# Delete Registed Runners
+Apparently a misconfigured Docker-in-Docker runner may sometimes retry registering over and over until the heat death of the universe.
+In that case you will end up with many "ghost" runners.
+In my case, 27,619.
+To resolve, you can either step through each one and click "edit", then "delete", then "confirm".
+Or you can just use the database.

+1. `docker exec -it gitea_postgres psql --username "gitea"` To open a terminal inside the container and open a CLI session to the database.
+2. `\c gitea` To select the 'gitea' database.
+3. `DELETE FROM action_runner WHERE id NOT IN (50, 66);` To delete all entries except those with the IDs I wanted to keep.